matthewtolman/zig_csv/README.md

 ## Writing CSV

 Writing CSV files is done line-by-line to a writer.
 The writing is done without a dynamic memory allocation.
-Writing is done by using the `writer.row()` method.
+Writing can be done by creating a CSV writer with `zcsv.writer.init` and then calling the `writeRow` and `writeRowStr` methods, or by calling `zcsv.writer.row` and `zcsv.writer.rowStr`.
+The advantage of creating a writer is that the writer will track the underlying `std.io.Writer` and parser options, whereas those options must be passed to the method variants manually.

+The `writeRow` and `row` methods take a tuple of values and will encode most (but not all) builtin Zig values.
+However, this does require that a developer knows how many columns are needed at compile time.
+Alternatively, the `writeRowStr` and `rowStr` methods take an slice of byte slices (i.e. strings).
+This allows developers to pass in arbitrarily sized rows at runtime for encoding.

 ```zig
 // Basic usage